oceanhackweek/ohw25_proj_RiptideRemix/archive/data/template_sounds/TemplateSounds.md

 * Orca:
   - Jpod foraging from OrcaSound.
   - Lpod from OrcaSound.
-  - 02/01/12 recording of Inner Coast Biggs orcas hunting prey.
+  - Inner Coast Biggs orcas hunting prey.
 The loud cracks are either breaching or cavitation.
-Obtained from ONC Youtube.
   - Biggs orca making unusual vocalizations in Folger Passage, Barkley Sound
   - Northern Resident orcas from the G Clan
   - Large and very vocal group of transient orcas

 * Sperm:
   - Sperm whale echolocating in same location as humpback whale vocalizing

 * Humpback:
-  - 08/01/12 recording of humpback whale's non-song signals were recorded by on Ocean Sonics icListen high frequency hydrophones.
-Obtained from ONC Youtube.
+  - Humpback whale's non-song vocalizations

+* Gray:
+  - Gray whale burbles

+# Other Marine Sounds
+* Fish grunts
+* Sea lion barks and gurgles
+* Sonar pings and sweeps

 # Arctic Sounds
-* Ice:
-  - Sounds of ice cracking in Cambridge Bay, Nunavut
+* Sounds of ice cracking in Cambridge Bay, Nunavut
-  - Soundds of footsteps on the ice (above the seafloor hydrophone) in Cambridge Bay, Nunavut
+* Sounds of footsteps on the ice (above the seafloor hydrophone) in Cambridge Bay, Nunavut
+* Snowmobile passing over the hydrophone location

 # Seismic Events

 * Japan 2011?
 * Russia 2025?